-- Kuta-Legian-Seminyak offer long beaches with massive waves.
+- Kuta-Legian-Seminyakoffers long beaches with massive waves.
 Great for surfing!
 Many restaurants, bars and shops near the beach.

-Nusa Dua offer golden sand, less people and a calmer atmosphere than Kuta.
+- Nusa Duaoffers golden sand, less people and a calmer atmosphere than Kuta.
 Here you will find many exclusive hotels.

-- Lovina Beach is situated on the northern coast and has black volcanic sand and few tourists.
-This is a perfect place for relaxation, diving, snorkeling and a great spot to see dolphins.
+- Lovina Beachis situated on the northern coast and has black volcanic sand and few tourists.
+This is a perfect place for relaxation, diving, snorkelling and a great spot to see dolphins.

-- Sanur is a beach surrounded by coral reefs and offers many cozy beachhotels, restaurants and shops.
+- Sanuris surrounded by coral reefs and offers many cosy beach hotels, restaurants and shops.
 Swimming is only possible during the high tide due to the massive rocks/cliffs.

-- Jimbaran Beach has a few hotels, fewer tourists and a great beach.
+- Jimbaran Beachhas a few hotels, fewer tourists and a great beach.
 Good for sailing and safe swimming.
-Here you can sit directly on the beach and enjoy a perfect seafood dinner while you watch the sun go down.
+Here, you can sit directly on the beach and enjoy a seafood dinner while you watch the sunset.

-- Dreamland Beach has up to recently been one of the hidden treasures of Bali.
-Only a few locals and some adventurous travelers used to know about it, but now it has become more known.
-A crisp, white beach and gigantic waves makes it a great spot, but be careful due to the strong tide!
+- Dreamland Beachhas up to recently been one of the hidden treasures of Bali.
+Only a few locals and some adventurous travellers used to know about it, but recently it has become more known.
+A crisp, white beach and gigantic waves makes it a great spot but be careful of the strong tide!

-Ubud is a cultural spot that offers a series of galleries and templedance every afternoon.
-Here you can also experience "the Monkey forest!, with exotic trees and plenty of monkeys!
+Ubud is a cultural spot that offers a series of galleries and temple dances every afternoon.
+Here you can also experience the Monkey Forest with exotic trees and plenty of monkeys!